 Best NFL Players Picked in the Seventh Round of the NFL DraftNobody expects much out of seventh round picks.
 It usually a coin flip as to if they will even make the roster.
 But occasionally, you'll find a gem in the final round in the draft.

-When he retired in 2003, he held many tight end records such as receiving yards, touchdowns, and receptions.
-(These records would later be broken by Tony Gonzalez).
+When he retired in 2003, he held many tight end records, such as receiving yards, touchdowns, and receptions.
+(These records would later be broken by Tony Gonzalez.)
 He was the best tight end of his time.
-He was a member of three Superbowl championship teams, he was selected to eight pro bowls, was a member of the 1990s all decade team, and he was inducted into the Pro Football Hall of Fame in 2011.
+He was a member of three Super Bowl championship teams, was selected to eight Pro Bowls, was a member of the 1990s All-Decade Team, and was inducted into the Pro Football Hall of Fame in 2011.

-He made three pro bowls (selected to four), and cracked the top ten all time receptions and receiving yards list in his 14 year career, in which the Packers won one Superbowl.
-Some argue that he should be in the hall of fame.
+He made three Pro Bowls (selected to four) and cracked the top ten all-time receptions and receiving yards lists in his 14-year career, during which the Packers won one Super Bowl.
+Some argue that he should be in the Hall of Fame.

-He made three pro bowls in his career with the Cowboys and Dolphins, and although he played safety, he was known to be great with the ball in his hands as a returned, as well as when he intercepted the ball.
+He made three Pro Bowls in his career with the Cowboys and Dolphins, and although he played safety, he was known to be great with the ball in his hands both as a returner and when he intercepted the ball.

-In 2007 he tied for most receptions in the entire NFL, and he averaged 87 yards per season.
-He made 1 pro bowl, and while that may not seem like a lot compared to some players on this list, nite that he did this as a member of the Bengals.
+In 2007, he tied for the most receptions in the entire NFL and averaged 87 yards per season.
+He made one Pro Bowl, and while that may not seem like a lot compared to some players on this list, note that he did this as a member of the Bengals.

-In his 23 year career, he scored 2,434 points, which was a record back in 2004.
-At that time he also had the most field goals in NFL history.
-(This record was broken by Morten Anderson.)
-In 1998, he had the first ever perfect season, where he made every field goal and extra point that he attempted.
+In his 23-year career, he scored 2,434 points, which was a record back in 2004.
+At that time, he also had the most field goals in NFL history.
+(This record was broken by Morten Andersen.)
+In 1998, he had the first-ever perfect season, where he made every field goal and extra point that he attempted.

-In 9 seasons with the Saints, he became their franchise leader in receptions as well as receiving yards.
-He made 1 pro bowl
+In nine seasons with the Saints, he became their franchise leader in receptions as well as receiving yards.
+He made one Pro Bowl.